trillium/obs-listener/README.md

 4. Test thoroughly
 5. Submit a pull request

+## Acknowledgments

+This project was developed with the assistance of **Claude Sonnet 4** by Anthropic.
+Claude provided significant help with:

+- Code architecture and component design
+- TypeScript implementation and type safety
+- React hooks and state management patterns
+- UI/UX improvements and accessibility features
+- Code organization and best practices
+- Documentation and project structure

+The AI assistance helped accelerate development while maintaining high code quality and modern React patterns.

 ## License

 This project is open source and available under the [MIT License](LICENSE).